-Infectious diseases in livestock are a significant source of economic loss and represent a potential risk to human health.
-Removing animals with the highest risk of disease from the production cycle will lead to improved herd health and food safety.
+Infectious diseases in livestock are a significant source of loss and represent a potential risk to human health.
+Identifying and removing animals with the highest risk of disease from the production cycle leads to improved herd health and food safety.

-The ultimate goal of livestock genomics with regard to animal health is to read an animal's DNA sequence and estimate its risk of acquiring or maintaining infections.
-Our immediate aim is to evaluate natural genetic variation in diverse populations and identify alleles that predispose livestock to infectious diseases.
+The ultimate goal of livestock genomics with regard to animal health is to read an animal's DNA sequence and estimate its risk for disease.
+Our aims are to evaluate natural genetic variation in diverse populations and identify alleles that predispose livestock to infectious diseases.

 As the depth, quality, and access to livestock genomes has increased, we have identified and published these genetic resources essential for risk factor analysis: